coryjennings93/budget-friendly/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server (built with Vite).

+You can also log in to see the updated dashboard that authenticated users would see with the following credentials:

+- email@example.com
+- password

 Or, you can also run the server and see how the Sign Up form works:

 1. Clone the entire project